Deana Carter: Biography

 Carter was born in Nashville, Tennessee, the daughter of singer Fred Carter, Jr. Despite her famous father, she did not have a smooth path to a recording deal.
-After an initial lack of success at age 17, she entered the University of Tennessee, majoring in rehabilitation therapy and becoming a member of Alpha Delta Pi sorority, and a Sigma Alpha Epsilon Little Sister, also known as a "Little Sister of Minerva."
+After an initial lack of success at age 17, she entered the University of Tennessee, majoring in rehabilitation therapy and becoming a member of Alpha Delta Pi sorority.
 During college, she sang at various campus locations, performing for the enjoyment of singing, rather than with the intent of pursuing a musical career.
 She was also a local bartender at the Back Door Tavern (BDT) on Kingston Pike.
 After she graduated, she worked with recovering stroke and head injury patients.
 Although she found the work rewarding and worthwhile, she eventually realized that her first love was music, and decided to pursue the music career she had left.

 Carter dated music video director Chris Hicky and had a son during their relationship; Gray Hayes Hicky was born in September 2004.
 On October 3, 2009, Carter married boyfriend Brandon Malone in Malibu.
 In November 2012, Carter filed for legal separation from Malone, citing irreconcilable differences.
 On July 6, 2018, Carter married Jim McPhail in a ceremony at the Pearl Hotel in Rosemary Beach, Fla.

 Carter has been a national spokeswoman for the National Kidney Foundation; her late father was a kidney transplant recipient.
 Carter also was the author of a book, Songs From the Heart.